 We know mold is not good for our health, especially for people with compromised immune systems, autoimmune diseases, and allergies, but it is also not good for our homes.
 If you have a water leak, it can lead to the rotting of integral structural components of your home which can compromise your home’s integrity.

-From a building perspective there is a lot we can do to prevent mold growth.
+From a building perspective, there is a lot we can do to prevent mold growth.
 This is why we always talk about building better.
 This includes thermally breaking your homes, waterproofing your bathrooms, using a subfloor system with a moisture barrier in your basement and so much more.
-We need to focus on building starting from the outside and working your way in.
-The good news is you can buy test kits online to test your indoor air quality for mold and send them into a lab to get your results and find out how much mold is actually in your home.
+We need to focus on building starting from the outside and working our way in.

 Take Steps To Improve Your Indoor Air Quality